tkalik/first/README.md

-# First project on Github
+# First project on GitHub
-opis našeg projekta..
+description of our project